 The Port Solar Cap (located on the roof) is intended to make it easy to add additional solar panels to the roof.
-Each Solar Port has a maximum input rating of 150 Watts.
 The 3 -Port Solar Cap when fully loaded has a maximum input rating of 450 Watts.

 3-Port Solar Cap (Located on the roof)